Postcode area: IP22.

 Diss has a remarkably rich community and cultural life.
 The Corn Hall hosts a regular programme of events, while the Diss Publishing Company produces quality local journalism.
 The town’s annual carnival and regular community events bring people together throughout the year.
 An influx of London-leaving professionals and creative workers has added dynamism without overwhelming the existing community, creating an interesting social blend of long-standing Norfolk families and enthusiastic newcomers.

-London commuters wanting country town living, remote and hybrid workers, families seeking an independent-spirited community, retirees wanting character and amenities, and anyone drawn to The Mere’s unique charm.
+London commuters wanting country town living, remote and hybrid workers, families seeking an independent-spirited community, retirees wanting character and amenities, and anyone drawn to The Mere’s character.

 Daily Norwich office commuters (30 min drive), teenagers wanting nightlife, buyers on very tight budgets, or anyone who finds small-town life limiting.